wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-data-from-wis2.md

     Can you see any downloaded files in these directories?

 ??? success "Click to reveal answer"
-    You should see a directory named `cache/a/wis2/de-dwd-gts-to-wis2/#` in the downloads directory.
+    You should see a directory structure starting with `cache/a/wis2/de-dwd-gts-to-wis2/` underneath which you will see more directories named after the GTS-bulletin headers of the downloaded data.

     Depending on when you started the subscription, you may or may not see any downloaded files in this directory yet.
 If you do not see any files yet, wait a few more minutes and check again.

-### Removing subscriptions from the wis2downloader
+Let's cleanup the subscription and the downloaded data before moving to the next exercise.

-Next, log back in to the wis2downloader container:
+Log back in to the wis2downloader container:

 ```bash
 python3 wis2box-ctl.py login wis2downloader